kefniark/Coopa/README.md

 A really simple and reliable Typescript utility library compatible with Tree Shaking

-Originally just for my personal used, a bit tired to copy/paste code between project in a `helpers.js` or to have crazy dependencies for any basic feature.
+Originally just for personal use, a bit tired to copy/paste code between project in a `helpers.js` or to have crazy dependencies for any basic feature.

 ___
 ## API